teklynk/twitch_clips_player/README.md

 **so=true/false**  Say a Shout-out message in chat.

 **command=string**  Custom command to fire off the clips player.
 If Not set, clips player will play as soon as the scene is active.

+**showFollowing=true/false** Pulls clips from the latest 100 channels that you are following.

 **customText=string**  Displays custom message on top of clips.
 Can include {channel}.